 The main reason being expat leaving the country.
 As agents and residential owners both are facing difficulty in finding tenants, the owners are charging rent that is 5-8% less than the rents charged last year.

-Some have even made an offer that families can live in the vacant houses/ apartments without paying rent for the first month.
-Well, the decline in the residential rents has alarmed many people.
+Some have even made an offer that families can live in vacant houses/ apartments without paying rent for the first month.
+Well, the decline in residential rents has alarmed many people.
 The owners are desperately looking for tenants.

-Today I want to share my personal experience how I forced the landlord of my building to reduce the rent from SR 42,000 per annum to SR 36,000 per annum.
+Today I want to share my personal experience of how I forced the landlord of my building to reduce the rent from SR 42,000 per annum to SR 36,000 per annum.
 I live in a building which has 32 flats.

 It is important to mention that we managed to reduce our rent 6 months ago from SR 50,000 to SR 42,000.

-As the rents were going down, even landlord of our building was expecting a demand from tenants to reduce the rent.
+As the rents were going down, even the landlord of our building was expecting a demand from tenants to reduce the rent.
 In expectation to this, he sent a letter to all the tenants before the time of receiving rent that he has reduced the rent by SR 2,000.

 While other tenants were happy, that the landlord has reduced the rent, I found an opportunity.
 I lobbied with other tenants and ask them to get together and come on a single page.